THE RENOVATION WORKS ARE NOW COMPLETED

-From the beginning of October 2020, until February 2021, City Hall will be closed for major renovations.
+Since the beginning of October 2020, City Hall has been closed for major renovations.

-The employees and the various departments will be relocated for the duration of this work.
+The employees and the various departments were relocated and/or teleworking for the duration of this work.

 The renovations work will take place inside the building only.
 As the last major interior work was done over 15 years ago, several renovations are required: